ogcelio/ogcelio/README.md

 ### Hi there! 👋 Welcome to my profile!

-I'm a Mechanichal Engineering undergrad passionate about programming and physics.
+I'm a Computer Engineering undergrad passionate about programming and physics.
 I currently work with neutron shielding calculations at the State University of Rio de Janeiro (UERJ).

 **🌱 What I'm currently learning:**